 But for first-time insole buyers, the options can be confusing.
 As Jamie Mieras, a Colorado podiatrist says, "There are a wide range of inserts, all the way from something to cushion your foot to something that's going to change how you land."
-With all the available choices out there, Tread Labs thought we would give you a streamlined beginner's guide to shoe inserts.

 Over-the-Counter Shoe Inserts

-- Metatarsal pads – These gel pads are placed just behind the ball of the foot, these provide relief to people suffering from Morton's neuroma.
+- Metatarsal pads – Placed just behind the ball of the foot, these provide relief to people with Morton's neuroma.
 Many women who wear high heels swear by the extra cushioning they provide on the ball of the foot.

-- Heat-moldable insoles – These inserts are heated in your oven and then molded to the contours of your feet, so you'd be forgiven for thinking they're as good as a prescription or orthopedic insole, but they are far from it.
-Because they build your foot's biomechanical irregularities into the structure of the insole, they will never correct underlying problems like overpronation.
-Moreover, any materials that will mold easily in your oven won't prove durable in the long run.
+- Heat-moldable insoles – These do-it-yourself insoles are heated in your oven and then molded to the contours of your feet, so you'd be forgiven for thinking they're as good as a prescription or custom orthotic.
+They actually build your foot's biomechanical irregularities into the structure of the insole so they'll never correct underlying problems like overpronation.
+Also, the materials they're made from need to be easily moldable which means they're less durable.

-- Cushioned insoles – A one-size-fits-all product, these shoe inserts are made of various kinds of foam and gel to cushion your stride.
-Because these provide little-to-no arch support.
-While the cushioning may temporarily relieve pain and increase comfort, but cushioned inserts' lack of support will not cure any underlying problems or properly support your arch.
+- Cushioned insoles – A one-size-fits-all product, these shoe inserts are made of various kinds of foam or gel that provide cushioning, however they give little-to-no arch support.
+While the cushioning may temporarily relieve pain and increase comfort, the lack of support won't address any underlying problems or properly support your arch.

-Most podiatrists agree that arch-supporting insoles are key to providing comfort and preventing injury.
+Most podiatrists agree that arch-support insoles are key to providing comfort and preventing injury.
 But you can't go halfway with your support.
 As podiatrist Jamie Mieras says, "If you can press down the arch, it's not stable enough."
-Medical-grade arch support like the Stride offers firm support.

 Custom Orthotics (Orthopedic Insoles)

-Unlike after-market shoe inserts, custom orthotics (also called orthopedic insoles), are inserts that have been prescribed by a doctor and constructed for your specific foot.
-There are two main types of custom-made shoe inserts:
+Unlike over-the-counter shoe inserts, custom orthotics (also called orthopedic insoles), are prescribed by a doctor and constructed for your feet.
+There are two types of custom shoe inserts:

-- Accommodative orthotics – These prescription shoe inserts are designed to provide cushion and support.
-They are custom-fitted for people suffering from diabetic foot ulcers or painful calluses on the bottom of their feet.
+- Accommodative orthotics – Designed to provide cushion and support, these prescription insoles are custom-fitted for people suffering from diabetic foot ulcers or painful calluses on the bottom of their feet.

-- Functional orthotic – Like over-the-counter insoles, these orthotics control abnormal motion and treat foot pain and injuries.
-Functional orthotics are often crafted of semi-rigid materials like plastic and carbon fiber.
-They have strong arch support.
-As William R. Olson, DPM, and former President of the American Academy of Podiatric Sports Medicine (AAPSM) writes, “The purpose of the functional orthotic is to accurately and precisely position the foot throughout the gait cycle so as to promote proper function.”
+- Functional orthotics – Like over-the-counter insoles, these orthotics control abnormal motion and treat foot pain and injuries.
+Often crafted of semi-rigid materials like plastic and carbon fiber, they provide firm arch support.
+As William R. Olson, DPM writes, “The purpose of the functional orthotic is to accurately and precisely position the foot throughout the gait cycle so as to promote proper function.”

-Beware of mail-order custom orthotics that instruct you to take an impression of your foot in a box of compressible foam.
-With these kits, you your own 3D model of your foot.
-The problem is that it takes a professional to create a 3D model that does not build in your biomechanical problem.
-These "custom" orthotics may not improve function.
+Beware of mail-order custom orthotics that have you to take an impression of your foot in a box of compressible foam.
+You're essentially making a 3D model of your foot with these kits, however it takes a podiatrist or pedorthist to successfully create a 3D model that does not build in your biomechanical problem.

 While research has proven that shoe inserts can prevent injuries, scientists have not found a significant difference between over-the-counter shoe inserts versus custom orthotics.
 For many people, after-market insoles like Tread Labs work just as well as orthopedic insoles for a fraction of the price.